-AF Frame
+AF frame

-• Eyecup is attached to the viewfinder portion when camera leaves the factory.
-Diopter adjustment is available with the eyecup attached.
-However, adjustment is easier with the eyecup removed as shown above.
-To remove the eyecup, pull one side of the Eyecup FN out and toward you as shown on the right.
+The Fo Eyecup is attached to the viewfinder portion when camera leaves the factory.
+Diopter adjustment is available with the Fo Eyecup attached.
+However, adjustment is easier with the eyecup removed.
+To remove the Fo Eyecup, press in one side and pull it out toward you.